PeterThramkrongart/cds-language-portfolio/assignments/assignment-5/README.md

 This project mainly ordered texts by titles.
 This was because we don't know that much about philosophy, to begin with.
 To further the project, we could attempt to find out what schools and authors are related to each topic.

-Here are some screen shots of the interactive plots created with LDAvis (https://github.com/cpsievert/LDAvis).
-The plots are available at reports/figures/philosophy_LDAvis.html.
+Here are some screen shots of the interactive plots created with [LDAvis](https://github.com/cpsievert/LDAvis).
+The plots are available at _reports/figures/philosophy_LDAvis.html_.
 You can open it in an internet browser and explore the different topics.
 We recommend starting with the relevance slider at 0.6.

 <img src="./reports/figures/LDAvis_blank.PNG" alt="LDA_blank" width="1000"/>
 <img src="./reports/figures/LDAvis_topic.PNG" alt="LDA_topic" width="1000"/>